microsoftgraph/microsoft-graph-docs/concepts/certificate-create.md

 Use this option to create a certificate and its private key if your application will be running from another machine or cloud, such as Azure Automation.

 In an elevated PowerShell prompt, run the following command and leave the PowerShell console session open.
-Replace `{certificateName}` with name you wish to give your certificate.
+Replace `{certificateName}` with name that you wish to give your certificate.

 ```powershell